 It is also important to assess critically the use of tools, their strengths and their limitations.
 But that is by no way to say not to use them, but instead the advice is to be careful about which tools to use, how to interpret their results, and not to forget that they primarily provide information for the SEO-focused side of a website audit.

 Doing a website audit is broader than an SEO audit and has many benefits.
-The main benefit of a website audit is that, if done correctly, it provides very clear and concise feedback for business management and marketing, as to how the website currently contributes to marketing, lead generation, sales and other business goals, and most importantly, an overview of what needs to be done do to better to meet business goals.
+The main benefit of a website audit is that, if done correctly, it provides very clear and concise feedback for business management and marketing, as to how the website currently contributes to marketing, a good user experience, lead generation, sales and other business goals, and most importantly, an overview of what needs to be done do to better to meet business goals.

 Overall, a website audit is a relatively small project and a good and indeed vital starting point before embarking on the design and development of a new or revised website or localising a website for new international markets.